sante/lucidgloves-hardware/README.md

 # lucidgloves-firmware
-Arduino firmware for DIY haptic gloves.
-Officially compatible with LucidVR gloves.

-Prototype 3 of the LucidVR glove prototype.
+This repo contains the arduino firmware as well as the STL files for Prototype 3 of the LucidVR glove prototype.
 This is a finger tracking glove that allows you to use your hands in VR.
 Follow along with Lucas_VRTech's developments on his Tiktok page: https://www.tiktok.com/@lucas_vrtech

+# firmware
+Use the lucidgloves.ino file in the firmware folder and flash it onto an arduino nano (one for each hand).

+# hardware
+STL files for 3D printing are located in the hardware folder.

 The assembly for each hand is as follows:
 * Spool (5x)